 The Driftless Area is famous for its smooth, rolling landscape, untouched by the glacial activity that shaped the rest of the state.
 In addition to forests, prairies, and wetlands, you’ll find diverse communities of artisans and farmers along the way.
 Wisconsin Scenic Byway 60 follows the Wisconsin River from Sauk City (located just northwest of Madison) to Wyalusing State Park, where the Wisconsin River and the mighty Mississippi River meet.
 Follow the Mississippi north or south along the Great River Road (Highway 35) for a stunning ride.

 More than 724 miles of Wisconsin roadways have been designated as Rustic Roads.
 These 120 lightly traveled gravel or paved roads highlight the natural beauty that can be found throughout the state.
-Although open to any vehicle, the state of Wisconsin knows that these roads are especially appealing to motorcycle riders – riders who ride on 10 or more of Wisconsin’s official Rustic Roads (and capture the experience with a photo) can receive a special Rustic Roads Motorcycle Tour patch.
+Although open to any vehicle, the state of Wisconsin knows that these roads are especially appealing to motorcycle riders.
+Those who ride on 10 or more of Wisconsin’s official Rustic Roads (and capture the experience with a photo) can receive a special Rustic Roads Motorcycle Tour patch.

 KETTLE MORAINE SCENIC DRIVE

 Stretching across southeastern Wisconsin, this route covers 115 miles, showcasing the natural features left by the glaciers that once covered the area.
 The ride traverses six counties and passes a number of state forests, natural areas, and historic landmarks.
-One such landmark is the Basilica of the National Shrine of Mary at Holy Hill (1525 Carmel Rd., Hubertus), a favorite of Milwaukee area residents.
-Head west from Milwaukee to join the route in progress – the full drive starts in the north at Elkhart Lake in Sheboygan County and stretches to Whitewater Lake in Walworth County.
+One such landmark is the Basilica of the National Shrine of Mary at Holy Hill (1525 Carmel Rd., Hubertus), a favorite of Milwaukee area residents, especially in autumn.
+Head west from Milwaukee to join the route in progres.
+The full drive starts at Elkhart Lake in Sheboygan County and stretches south to Whitewater Lake in Walworth County.